Theatre

 "Raw and powerfully emotional."
 The Theatre AU

 Created by an entirely queer team and written with all gender non-specific characters.
-The show is shaped differently by different actors and has been restaged with a non-binary, AFAB duo after it’s 2023 premiere showcasing a masc and fem-presenting cast.
+The show is shaped differently by different actors and has been restaged various combinations of non-binary, fem and masc. presenting pairs across four seasons.

 Director: Jacqui Martin